andrehaupt/andrehaupt/README.md

 👀 I’m interested in Startups, Software Engineering as a discipline, artificial intelligence and blockchain technologies.

-🌱 I’m currently learning to become a better CTO and engineer.

 💞️ I’m looking to collaborate on applied crypto or AI projects.

-📫 How to reach me: twitter.com/ahaupt
+📫 How to reach me: x.com/ahaupt

 <!---
 andrehaupt/andrehaupt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.